Women’s journey to the compliance world

 Several legislative measures and policies are being adopted in Asia to deliver equal pay and ensure recruitment, retention, and promotion of women in all sectors.
 Network groups such as Risky Women have been doing a great job at keeping these women together providing voice to women in risk, regulation, and compliance.
 The group celebrates women who work in the financial services in these challenging roles, by hosting events, creating content, sharing ideas and insights.
 Risky Women incentivize the growth of risk and compliance function, hoping to reach equality and give voice to women in compliance.

-Inspiring podcasts from the series Risky Women and MCO hosted by our ASIA Pacific Director, Kelly-ann McHugh.
+Listen to the inspiring podcasts from the series Risky Women and MCO hosted by our ASIA Pacific Director, Kelly-ann McHugh.

 In our view, compared to the past the position of women in the workplace and compliance roles have improved and there is a positive trend ahead of us with more engagement between these professionals.
 Compliance women globally are voicing their challenges and putting forward their thoughts.
 We see more organizations proactively analyzing themselves and making improvements to reduce the gender gap in the industry.
 We believe that diversity at senior levels has a positive impact and build a better corporate culture.
 Companies that recognize diversity as a positive asset will likely succeed.